Los Navalucillos: History

 In 1492, with the expulsion of the Jews, many of them settled in these lands, leaving as a legacy some customs that are preserved to this day.

 Between the 15th century and the 17th century, Los Navalucillos led the region economically, receiving migration mainly from neighboring Extremadura.

 The moment of greatest splendor of the town was the 18th century whose ecclesiastical union, achieved by Cardinal Lorenzana, was seconded by an administrative union of the two Navalucillos, Navalucillos de Talavera de la Reina and Navalucillos from Toledo.

 In the middle of the 19th century it had 500 houses and the municipal budget amounted to 25,590 reals.
-At that time there was a iron foundry established by José Safont in the Mazo area next to the Pusa River.
+At that time there was an iron foundry established by José Safont in the Mazo area next to the Pusa River.
 The factory was supplied with extractions from "los arrumbales, los acebales, crags de Juan Antón, de la Ermita y de los Lagares", in the municipality of Los Navalucillos, and from the mines of Herrera in Los Navalmorales.

 The town experienced its greatest demographic increase in the 1950s, with a population of approximately 7000 inhabitants.

 Currently, Los Navalucillos tries to return to those moments of splendor, promoting activities oriented to rural tourism, or the expansion of the Cabañeros National Park at the end of the 2000s.